1010101110/okcart/README.md

 * stripe public key (can search "var stripe")

 ## Build the application
-if you make changes you can rebuild as much as you want. server will pick them up just need to refresh the page.
+Build compiles the Vue application, aka the web pages.
+This does not affect the server or asset files (picutes etc).

 ```bash
 npm run build
 ```
+if you make changes you can rebuild as much as you want. server will pick them up just need to refresh the browser.

 ## Setup https
 you must have a domain name pointing to the server's ip for this to work. (set the server ip address up with your domain host) (this can take a few hours for the domain to point to your droplet)